synapsecode/SvelteExpress/README.md

 A Quick Way to start developing web apps using Svelte &amp; ExpressJS + SCSS

 ## Changelog
-- Added Scss
+- Added Scss - because CSS is for uncles
-- Added EXPPORT that means you can control which port you
+- Added EXPPORT that means you can control which port you run Express on